jay86cn/techui-toolkit/README.md

 -----

 **I wrote a more complex pure front-end license to protect the copyright of TechUI-Core.
-Based on TUI-TK, I implemented another license system with simpler logic.
+Based on TUI-TK, I implemented another license function with simpler logic.
 The main purpose is not to protect TUI-TK , but only for technical verification.**

 For the technical implementation of the pure front-end license, please refer to my [Youtube Channel](https://www.youtube.com/playlist?list=PLZ2oeruLJzZMXTRhgo-vxRqsk3sCos6F0) in Mandarin with Chinese and English subtitles.